hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.11-The-determinant.md

 Let's see now an example of negative determinant.

-We will transform the unit square with the matrix
+We will transform the unit square with the matrix:

 <div>
 $$